Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study B: Transfer Learning

+\textbf{Need for validation set and grid search.} Selecting $\alpha,\beta$ (or equivalently $\lambda,\tau$) to directly minimize Eq.~\eqref{eq:loss_with_l2_penalty} on the training set alone is not a coherent way to guard against overfitting.
+Regardless of data or weights, we would select $\alpha^* = 0,\beta^* = 0$ to minimize $L(\cdot)$ as a function of $\alpha,\beta$ and thus enforce no penalty on weight magnitudes at all.
+We see similar results with $\kappa \gg \frac{D}{N}$ (see App.~\ref{sec:caseB_varying_kappa}).
+Carving out a validation set for selecting these hyperparameters is thus critical to avoid overfitting when point estimating $w,V$.

 \textbf{Backbone priors.} Several recent transfer learning methods correspond to specific values of the mean and covariance $\mu_p, \Sigma_p$ of the backbone prior $p(w)$.
-Let $\mu$ represent pretrained backbone weights from the source task.
-Setting $\mu_p {=} 0_\bbDim, \Sigma_p {=} I_\bbDim$ recovers a conventional approach, which we call L2-zero, where regularization pushes backbone weights to zero.
-The pretrained $\mu$ only informs the initial value of $w$ before SGD~\citep{xuhong2018explicit,harvey2024transfer}.
-Instead, setting $\mu_p {=} \mu, \Sigma_p {=} I_\bbDim$ recovers \emph{L2 starting point} (L2-SP) regularization~\citep{xuhong2018explicit}, also suggested in~\citep{chelba2006adaptation}.
+Let $\mu$ represent pre-trained backbone weights from the source task.
+Setting $\mu_p = 0_F, \Sigma_p = I_F$ recovers a conventional approach we call L2-zero, where regularization pushes backbone weights to zero.
+The pre-trained $\mu$ only informs the initial value of $w$ before stochastic gradient descent (SGD). ~Instead, setting $\mu_p = \mu, \Sigma_p = I_F$ recovers \emph{L2 starting point} (L2-SP) regularization~\citep{chelba2006adaptation,li2018explicit}.
 Further setting $\Sigma_p$ to the covariance matrix of a Gaussian approximation of the posterior over backbones from the source task recovers the ``Pre-Train Your Loss'' (PTYL) method~\citep{shwartz2022pre}.

 \textbf{Need to specify a search space.} Selecting $\alpha,\beta$ (or equivalently $\lambda,\tau$) via grid search requires specifying a grid of candidates spanning a finite range.
 For PTYL, the optimal search space for these hyperparameters is still unclear.
 For the same prior and the same datasets, the search space has varied between works: PTYL's creators recommended large values from 1e0 to 1e10~\citep{shwartz2022pre}.
 Later works search smaller values (1e-5 to 1e-3)~\citep{rudner2024finetuning}.
-Our DE-ELBo avoids the need to set any predefined ranges.
+Our DE-ELBO with per-epoch learning of $\eta$ avoids the need to set any predefined ranges.

-\subsection{Variational methods for Model B}
+\subsection{Variational Methods for Model B}